NoResponseMate/SuiteTagsExtension/README.md

-# Suite Tag Isolation Extension
+# Suite Tags Extension

-Adds the `--isolate` option to Behat CLI, which allows to run suites configured with specific tags.
+Adds the `--suite-tags` option to Behat CLI, which allows to run suites configured with specific tags.

 ## Usage

 1. Install it:

     ```bash
-    $ composer require no-response-mate/suite-tag-isolation-extension --dev
+    $ composer require no-response-mate/suite-tags-extension --dev
     ```

 2. Enable it in your Behat configuration: